-To determine the market value for your car, your insurance provider will look at the price of cars on the open market that are the same as yours, or as close as possible in make and model, and calculate an average price.
-This figure is what you’ll receive if you’re covered and your car is wrecked beyond repair (or the repairs will cost more than the car’s worth).
+To determine the market value for your car, your insurance provider may look at the price of cars on the open market that are the same as yours, or as close as possible in make and model, and calculate an average price.
+This figure is what you could receive if you’re covered and your car is wrecked beyond repair (or the repairs will cost more than the car’s worth).

 Agreed value car insurance is where you and your insurance provider agree to insure your car for a set value when you take out a policy.
 This way, you know exactly what the payout will be if your car is a total loss.